Anuradha-6/web-student-tracker/README.md

 # web-student-tracker
-This is a student web tracker app created using Servlet and JSPs.
-We can store list of students in database and perform all CRUD operations on them.
+This is a Student Tracker Web Application created using JSP, Servlet, JDBC and MYSQL for the database.
+We can perform all the CRUD operations on a list of students.
+This project follows the MVC design pattern.